FadhilPM/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-ArtHive detects an error where the search keyword(s) contains invalid characters.
+ArtHive detects that the user input is invalid.
   * 2a1.
 ArtHive displays an error message.

     Use case resumes at step 2.